National Park Camping Guide (Is It Allowed? + Useful Tips)

 If you want to visit the National Parks but can’t find a reservation for a spur-of-the-moment trip, you might consider surrounding campgrounds.

+Often, the National Parks have a KOA campground or a smaller facility nearby.
 Having an RV that can hitch a car to the back is a great option if you want to drive back and forth to the park.

 However, there may be shuttle services from the campground, or you may be close enough to walk over for the day.